sivssdn/go-git-it/README.md

  Stashes the current branch and switches to the new one.

 - **Push** : Pushes to remote taking care of setting upstream.
 Just simple `push` command for the user.

+- **Pull** : Pull from the remote upstream of the current branch without setting up upstream or specifying current branch name.